GergelyTuri/chronicSleepRecordings/Software/software-guide/export-eeg-emg.md

-## Exporting an EEG/EMG recording
+## Exporting the EEG/EMG channels

 This portion of the guide explains how to export a video-EEG experiment in Sirenia Acquisition.
 EEG/EMG data can be exported to an `.edf` format, which can then be analyzed using the MATLAB script, Sirenia software packages, or third-party software.
-Video can be exported to `.webm`, which can be analyzed for XY-movement tracking using third-party software.

-### Software required
+**Software required**
 - [Sirenia Acquisition](https://www.pinnaclet.com/sirenia-download.html)
 - Windows OS

-### Exporting the EEG/EMG channels

 By default, the project files are in `.pvfs` format, which are located in the folder destination that was selected in the 'File:' prompt during the